 When preparing be sure to wash blueberries in cold water before using.
-Toss into salads, smoothies or use in your favorite dessert.
+Toss them into salads and smoothies or use them in your favorite dessert.
 Blueberries are an excellent candidate for freezing.
-After thawing, they are only slightly less bright and juicy as in their original harvest state.
+After thawing, they are only slightly less bright and juicy than in their original harvest state.
 Do not wash them before freezing as the water will cause the skins to become tough.
 Rinse after thawing and before eating.

 Looking for more ways to use your blueberries?
 Check out some of our favorite recipes here!